b-fuze/deno-dom/README.md

 Deno DOM has **two** backends, WASM and native using Deno native plugins.
 Both APIs are **identical**, the difference being only in performance.
-The WASM backend works with all Deno restrictions, but the native backend requires the `--unstable --allow-plugin` flags.
+The WASM backend works with all Deno restrictions, but the native backend requires the `--unstable --allow-ffi` flags.
 You can switch between them by importing either `deno-dom-wasm.ts` or `deno-dom-native.ts`.

 Deno DOM is still under development, but is fairly usable for basic HTML manipulation needs.